| Troops

 Wennappuwa Pradeshiya Sabha area, in addition thousands

+of brick kilns in the Ma-Oya valley.
 Hundreds of lorries come up to Giriulla to transport

 sand, bricks and tiles to the different parts of the

+island.
 Sand mining and clay mining are the main occupations

 of the people residing in either side of Ma-Oya.
 It is